 Topics may include fluvial geomorphology, hydrology, land use mapping, biogeography, human and urban geography, vegetation sampling, remote sensing, soils geography, microclimate, and land use conflicts, historical geography, resource issues or transportation.

-The estimated supplementary fee for the GEOG 391 Geographic Field Studies Group Study Program is $950.60.
+There is a non-refundable supplementary fee for GEOG 391 Geographic Field Studies.
 This includes field trips, local transportation, accommodations and meals.
 The supplementary fee does not include tuition.

 Please note: itinerary and costs are subject to change

 Additional information / FAQs

 Field study programs may present different challenges from on-campus classes.
 There may be a lack of resources, emergency services, or hospitals; accessibility issues and/or demands on the physical and the mental self; all of which can be a challenge when away from your usual support systems and structures.
 Adequate preparation is essential.

 For this reason, it is imperative that you evaluate all aspects of your own physical, psychological, emotional and spiritual condition against the rigors of the particular field study program you are selecting.
 Please contact us if you are unsure as to whether or not this program is a good fit for you and/or if you have any circumstances that could impede your enjoyment of the program.
 We will be happy to assist you in finding the best options for you and arranging any supports or accommodations necessary to ensure your success.

 Please note if you have or are seeking a certificate from Student Accessibility Services, you should provide this early to ensure that the option that you are seeking can support your needs.